 4.)
 Assume Scarcity

 Do your database development the same way… Pretend you are on your last roll of toilet paper all the time… You are going to do what you can to make it work, right?
 Do the same thing with your code..
-Look at your IO stats (SET STATISTICS IO ON), look at your query plans..
-Understand the performance of each query with the dataset you have, try to make your development data sets be production like – even production with extra data simulating successful growth.
-Be miserly, use conservation and make your code shine even when you have the biggest roll of toilet paper you’ve ever had – I mean the biggest development server you’d ever imagine and everything finishes incredibly fast no matter how poorly it’s coded..
-You see – many of my performance tuning clients will tell you that “it worked fine in development, or in production before we got busy and this site or product really took off..
-Once we got more data and more history we started having issues.”
-They had issues in the beginning, but they didn’t think they’d ever run out of resources so they didn’t care how much they had to use, don’t do that!
+Look at your IO stats (SET STATISTICS IO ON), look at your query plans.
+Understand each query’s performance with the dataset you have, try to make your development data sets be production-like – even production with extra data simulating successful growth.
+Be miserly, use conservation and make your code shine even when you have the biggest roll of toilet paper you’ve ever had – I mean the biggest development server you’d ever imagine, and everything finishes incredibly fast no matter how poorly it’s coded.
+You see – many of my performance tuning clients will tell you that “it worked fine in development, or production before we got busy and this site or product really took off.
+Once we got more data and more history, we started having issues.”
+They had issues initially, but they didn’t think they’d ever run out of resources, so they didn’t care how much they had to use, don’t do that!

 5.)
 A Plumber is Best Called at Design Time

 Consultants are the same way.
 I’ll be more than happy to come in as a SQL Server consultant at any phase of your project, and I’m pretty sure that I’ll help you make a difference in most situations – or give you your money back, frankly – but we’ll all enjoy the process better if we are talking at design time.
-Before all of the drainage pipe is already laid and the inspector has come and told you that your sewer pipes are inverted or don’t have the right angle..
-Or worst – your inspector didn’t tell you and you moved in..
-My father-in-law is a plumber, he’s shared some horror stories with me… It’s easier to move things around before the basement is finished.
+Before all of the drainage pipes is already laid, the inspector has come and told you that your sewer pipes are inverted or don’t have the right angle.
+Or worst – your inspector didn’t tell you, and you moved in.
+My father-in-law is a plumber; he’s shared some horror stories with me… It’s easier to move things around before the basement is finished.
 It’s easier to fix design problems before you’ve built a bunch onto your database, too.
-And you’ll often save time and money by spending time and money up front – it’s why I enjoy eating that asparagus each spring lately.
+And you’ll often save time and money by spending time and money upfront – it’s why I enjoy eating that asparagus each spring lately.